monterail/guidelines/GIT.md

     $ git fetch origin
     $ git checkout -b feature/my-new-tiny-feature origin/feature/my-new-tiny-feature

-When the work is finished merge it into `dev` branch:
+When the work is finished [squash commits](http://gitready.com/advanced/2009/02/10/squashing-commits-with-rebase.html) into single one and merge it into `dev` branch:

     in ~/workspace/project
     $ git checkout dev